 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever had the misfortune of taking a shower only to realize that the water doesn’t drain, you know how frustrating it is.
-Not only can it slow the morning routine, however, it can be harder to clean up when you’re done.
-Although chemical drain cleaners can be sometimes effective, they can also damage your pipes and harm the environment.
-The good news is that there are plenty of methods that are natural to unblock a shower drain without resorting to harmful chemical solutions.
+If you’ve ever taken a bath only to discover that the water hasn’t been draining it, you’re aware of how annoying it is.
+Not only does it slow down your morning routine but it can also be more difficult to clean up after you’re finished.
+Although chemical drain cleaners can be occasionally effective, they can also damage the pipes as well as harm the environment.
+The good news lies in the plenty of methods that are natural to unblock the shower drain, without the need for harsh chemical solutions.

 Key Takeaways

-- There are natural ways to unblock a shower drain for example, vinegar and baking soda and a wire hanger or a wet/dry vacuum.
+- There are natural ways to unblock a shower drain by using baking soda and vinegar as well as a wire hanger or a dry/wet vacuum.

-- To make use of baking soda with vinegar, gather supplies, remove the drain cover and any garbage, pour in baking soda followed by vinegar.
-Wait 30 minutes and then flush with boiling water.
+- For baking soda with vinegar, gather ingredients, unblock drain cover and debris, then pour baking soda and vinegar.
+Wait 30 minutes before flushing with boiling water.

-- Wire hanger method: straighten out wire hanger, leaving the other end in its original form, create a hook at the end, insert it inside the drain to catch hair and debris out.
+- Wire hanger method: straighten out wire hanger and leave the other end in its original form, create a hook at the top, and then place it in the drain to fish hair and other debris out.

-- Avoid future blockages by using a hair strainer in your shower, running hot water after each use and avoiding the practice of pouring grease down your drains.
+- Be prepared for blockages in the future by using hair strainers in your shower.
+You can also run hot water after every use and avoiding using grease to clean your drains.

 Step 1: Gather Your Equipment